cgrotz/rhino-maven-plugin/README.md

-**rhino-maven-plugin** is a Maven plugin to compile Javascript to Bytecode using Mozilla Rhino.
+**rhino-maven-plugin** is a Maven plugin to compile Javascript to Java class file using Mozilla Rhino.
 The compiled classes require Mozilla Rhino to run

 Maven Distribution